 How does Jane store credit card data?

-In fact, No credit card data is stored in Jane.
+In fact, no credit card data is stored in Jane.
+See below for how that’s possible!

 But I enter credit card information into Jane.
 Isn’t the data stored in Jane?

 Not quite.
 When you enter credit card information into Jane, Jane creates and keeps a token that can be used to reference that information.
-But the actual sensitive information is sent to and stored within our payment processing partners Stripe and Payfirma.
+But the actual sensitive information is sent to and stored within our payment processing partners.

 What’s a “token?”